Do Go On - 334 - Pan Am Flight 73

 Ravi Shanky.

-That's a weird riff on his name.
+That's a weird riff on his name, but.

 It's a Ravi Shanky.

-So that he can't sue us.
+Thank you so that he can't sue us.

 Okay.